Admissibility and rectification of colored symmetric operads: Admissibility of operads

 The admissibility of arbitrary operads was also shown by Harper under the hypothesis that all objects in $\Sigma_n \C$ are \emph{projectively} cofibrant.
 Again this is much stronger than being symmetric h-monoidal (see \csy{\refre{power}, \refchap{examples}}).
 Subsequently to the present paper, White and Yau reproduced the admissibility of arbitrary operads under the condition that $X \t_{\Sigma_n} f^{\pp n}$ is an (acyclic) cofibration when $f$ is \cite[Theorem~6.1.1]{WhiteYau:Bousfield}.
 This is a stronger assumption than symmetric h-monoidality, and is inapplicable to various flavors of spectra (e.g., symmetric, orthogonal, etc.)\ and other constructions used in stable homotopy theory, e.g., L-spaces.

 For \emph{nonsymmetric operads}, the situation is quite a bit simpler, since no modding out by $\Sigma_n$ occurs in the definition of the circle product on nonsymmetric sequences.
-Muro has shown the admissibility of all nonsymmetric operads under assumptions on $\C$ \cite[Theorem~1.2]{Muro:Homotopy}, \cite{Muro:Corrections}, which by \csy{\refle{i.monoidal.monoid.axiom}} are very closely related to the nonsymmetric part of \refth{O.Alg} below.
-See \refre{explain.assumptions}.
+Muro has shown the admissibility of all nonsymmetric operads under assumptions on $\C$ \cite[Theorem~1.2]{Muro:Homotopy}, \cite{Muro:Corrections}, which by \csy{\refle{i.monoidal.monoid.axiom}} are very closely related to the nonsymmetric part of \refth{O.Alg} (see \refre{explain.assumptions}).
+Another type of admissibility result is due to Batanin and Berger who showed that so-called tame polynomial monads (or the colored operads associated to them) are admissible if $\C$ satisfies the monoid axiom \cite[Theorem 8.1]{BataninBerger:Homotopy}.

 A technical key part in all proofs below is the analysis of pushouts of free $O$-algebra maps and free operad maps.
 We will start with pushouts of operads and then deduce the pushouts of algebras from this.
 The following description of pushouts of free (symmetric) operads is due to Spitzweck \cite[Proposition~3.5]{Spitzweck:Operads} and, in the slightly different formulation given below, to Berger and Moerdijk \cite[Lemma~3.1]{BergerMoerdijk:Derived}, \cite[\S5.11]{BergerMoerdijk:Axiomatic}.